Thailand tourist entry fee confirmed: THB 300 for arrivals starting June

 With a few exceptions, Thailand will start charging a THB 300 fee for all international air arrivals, and a THB 150 fee for all international land and water arrivals.
 One-day visitors who do not stay overnight will not be charged.

-According to the Bangkok Post, the government is expected to collect approximately THB 3.9 billion from these newly-introduced tourist entry fees, and use part of the profits for health and accident insurance for tourists, as well as tourist attraction development across the country.
+According to the Bangkok Post, the government is expected to collect THB 3.9 billion from these newly introduced tourist entry fees and use part of the profits for health and accident insurance for tourists, as well as tourist attraction development across the country.

 Thailand tourist entry fee confirmed at THB 300 for air arrivals, and THB 150 for land arrivals